Pumpkin gnocchi with butter sage sauce is comfort food to the max. The gnocchi are not difficult to make, and will be a family favorite in no time.

 NB: as with a few other recipes, weighing the ingredients for pumpkin gnocchi is crucial to the end result turning out as it should.
 I have not listed the ingredients in cups, too, but use them knowing the risk.
 I highly recommend using a scale in all baking, and in recipes like this one.

-If you like a slightly chewy and harder gnocchi, try my aunt’s recipe using only flour and boiling water.
+If you like a slightly chewy and harder gnocchi, try my aunt’s recipe for homemade gnocchi using only flour and boiling water.

 Note: using a scale is highly recommended for this recipe